The Art of Scrambled Eggs: Mastering the Perfect Dish

 The Basic Recipe

-With only four ingredients – eggs, butter, salt, and pepper – you can create a delicious and versatile base for your scrambled eggs.
-Think of this recipe as a blank canvas, waiting for your creative touch.
+With just four ingredients – eggs, butter, salt, and pepper – you can create a delicious and versatile base for your scrambled eggs.

 Serves 2